-Province at China virus’s center lets some companies reopen
+Province at center of China virus lets some companies reopen

 Groupe Renault, one of a number of global auto brands that operate factories in Wuhan with Chinese partners, said it tentatively plans to restart production on March 20 but was awaiting a final government decision.

-In mainland China, where the virus first exploded, more than 80,000 people have been diagnosed and nearly 60,000 have recovered.”
+In mainland China, where the virus first exploded, more than 80,000 people have been diagnosed and nearly 60,000 have recovered.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.